-BoatUS Consumer Protection is there for you when you need help negotiating a good-faith solution due to unresolved problems with products or services.
+BoatUS Consumer Affairs is there for you when you need help negotiating a good-faith solution due to unresolved problems with products or services.

 Good companies work hard to keep their customers happy.
 Once in a while, though, expectations aren't met, a product may fail, or there's a problem with a service.
-When communication between company and customer breaks down, our BoatUS Consumer Protection Bureau tries to assist in finding a good-faith solution.
+When communication between company and customer breaks down, our BoatUS Consumer Affairs team tries to assist in finding a good-faith solution.
 Sometimes all it takes is knowing who to talk to and what to ask.